Njorogetracy/find-the-origin/README.md

 #### Unfixed Bugs
-- User can pick more that one question
+- User can pick more that one question, the expected behavior is for the user to pick one answer per question
 <details>

 ![question select bug](docs/readme-images/question-select.jpg)